muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any coordinate-specifying object of the .NET class `System.Data.Spatial.DbGeography`.

-*TODO: Check if DbGeography is actually in .NET 5+ or not.*
+*Note: DbGeography is only in .NET Framework; it is not in .NET 6.*

 ## Set